EmreGrsy/functionalized_magnetite/README.md

 ## Overview

-This repository contains production and analysis scripts used in the investigation of functionalizing and analyzing magnetite (001) surface using oxidations state swaps.
-It includes surface adsorption modeling, calculating binding site preferences, exploring different surface terminations with, invesitgating surfaces with explicit bulk regions, investigating trimerons and the entropic contributions.
-The repository also contains scripts for reaction pathway sampling using bond_react, which ended up not being published but shared here.
+This repository contains scripts used in the investigation of functionalizing and analyzing magnetite (001) surfaces using oxidations state swaps.
+It includes the surface adsorption mode, binding site preference calculations, exploring different surface terminations with with explicit bulk regions, investigating trimerons and the entropic contributions.
+The repository also contains scripts for reaction pathway sampling using bond_react, which ended up not being published.

 ## Repository Structure
 ```